Photo: AFP/Mario Tama

 In most cases, insect consumption is the consequence of food shortage, but there is also a festive consumption of the bugs.
 The author mentions that in the old Roman Empire, caterpillars were a delicacy.
 Of course, in some Western countries, some restaurants offer insects at a premium price for a certain self-proclaimed sophisticated elite… After all, a lobster looks very much like a large aquatic bug.

-Another interesting potential for insect is to use them as a raw material for fish feed.
-Currently, fish feed is made of increasingly expensive raw materials, such as fish meal, fish oil and agricultural commodities, for which they compete with human consumption, use for feed destined to other farm animals.
-For many fish species, insects are a natural source of food.
+Another interesting potential for insect is to use them as a raw material for animal feed.
+Bugs and worms can also be a good source of protein for poultry and pigs.
+After all, in nature, this was a regular part of their diet.
+Similarly, for many fish species, insects are a natural source of food.
+Currently, fish feed is made of increasingly expensive raw materials, such as fish meal, fish oil and vegetable oils, for which they compete with human consumption, or are used for feed destined to other farm animals.

 There are talks about organizing the first congress on insect as a food source as early as 2012.